gwenlake/gwenlake-python/README.md

 ## Text Processing

-Use our inference platform for automated text processing: PDF -> text -> chunks -> embeddings.
+Use our inference platform for automated text processing (pdf to text, text to chunks and embeddings).

 ```python
 import gwenlake